-So, instead of taking on an entire diet revamp in 2018, try implementing one small and meaningful diet change.
+So, instead of taking on an entire diet revamp this year, try implementing one small and meaningful diet change.

 2. Make it clear and real.

-It’s much easier to follow through with a plan that says – “replace your breakfast with one healthy smoothie a day for 14-days” – than a plan that says – “lose some weight in 2018″.
+It’s much easier to follow through with a plan that says – “replace your breakfast with one healthy smoothie a day for 14-days” – than a plan that says – “lose some weight this year”.

 You need to be specific.

 Another example: don’t just say – “I’m going to start exercising.”